a-littlebit/EffectSharp/EffectSharp.SourceGenerators/README.md

 - Implementation of `INotifyPropertyChanging` and `INotifyPropertyChanged`
 - Implementation of `IReactive` and `TrackDeep()` method for dependency tracking
 - `public void InitializeReactiveModel()` that creates computed values, subscribes watchers, and hooks change notifications
+- `public void DisposeReactiveModel()` that disposes computed values and watchers
 - `public int Count { get; set; }` with `PropertyChanging/Changed` notification and reactive dependency tracking
 - `public int IFunctionCommand<object> IncrementCommand { get; }` for the `Increment` method with `CanExecute` support
 - `public string DisplayCount { get; }` computed from `ComputeDisplayCount()`